rahulS9587/BungeeTech---Assignment-/README.md

 ## Usage
-Search: Enter a movie title to search.
+1. Search: Enter a movie title to search.
-Sort: Sort movies by release year.
+2. Sort: Sort movies by release year.
-Favorites Management: Add/remove movies from the favorites list.
+3. Favorites Management: Add/remove movies from the favorites list.

 ## Assumptions and Decisions
-Assumption 1: API returns all necessary movie details.
+1: API returns all necessary movie details.
-Assumption 2: App will display movies with available posters and data.
+2: App will display movies with available posters and data.
 Design Decisions: Choose React for component-based architecture, Tailwind CSS for styling.

  ## API Reference